Kleinman PEA Fellowship: Philadelphia Green Capital Corp.

-- Training in finance, project and/or real estate or energy project development
+- Experience in energy and/or finance project development

-- Work experience in a company that is active in projects related to energy
+- Experience in a company that is active in energy projects

-- Experience in a start-up or entrepreneurial environment
+- Experience in a start-up, non-profit, or entrepreneurial environment

 Fellows will receive $15,000 from the Kleinman Center.
 The selected student will be responsible for their own travel and housing.